-In the Old Covenant only the priests could eat the bread, so when Jesus said to them that everybody had to eat of His flesh, then He was saying everybody was a priest.
+In the Old Covenant, only the priests could eat the bread, so when Jesus said to them that everybody had to eat His flesh, He was saying everybody was a priest.

 And the remainder of it Aaron and his sons shall eat; with unleavened bread it shall be eaten in a holy place; in the court of the tabernacle of meeting they shall eat it.Leviticus 6:16